-There is something about claustrophobia in film that makes for such an absorbing and engaging viewing experience.
-Buried (2010), and 127 Hours (2010), are among a catalogue of films dealing with enclosed spaces.
+There is something about claustrophobia in films that makes for such an absorbing and engaging viewing experience.
+Buried (2010) and 127 Hours (2010), are among a catalogue of films dealing with enclosed spaces.
 I’m always interested in these type of films, so that’s why Room instantly caught my attention.

 In this film, Joy and her son are being held captive by a man simply known as Old Nick (Sean Bridgers), inside a small shed they call Room.
 In their confinement, they share a bed, a toilet, television, a make-shift kitchen and the only window is a skylight.
-Having been abducted seven years prior by the repulsive Old Nick, Joy has fashioned Jack with an elaborate story that reality only goes as far as the four walls of Room, and the rest of the world outside it, only exists on television.
-We are immersed into the unsettling environment of Room, one where Joy suffers abuse at the hands of Old Nick, whilst Jack doesn’t really understand what his relationship is with the man.
+Joy was abducted seven years prior by the repulsive Old Nick, so she has fashioned Jack with an elaborate story that reality only goes as far as the four walls of Room, and the rest of the world outside it, only exists on television.

 Room is an imaginative exploration of real-life occurrences involving abduction and captivity, as it was loosely based on the Josef Fritzl case.
 Although film has interrogated these kinds of issues many times, Room‘s originality comes from situating the film from a five-year-old’s perspective.
 Despite so many positives, Room certainly has its flaws.
-The second half of the film, although still engaging, is not quite as impacting as the film’s earlier moments, and the ending is slightly underwhelming, but it’s appropriate for the overall tone of the film.
+The second half of the film, although still engaging, is not quite as impacting as the film’s earlier moments.
+I found the ending to be slightly underwhelming also, but it is appropriate for the overall tone of the film.

 Room is excellent and thoroughly deserves all its critical acclaim.
 I believe everyone should watch Room.
 It’s such a captivating film and easily one of the best films of 2015.